 ISL’s medical teams provide medical care and public health education in partnership with local community agencies.
 From urban centers to small towns and villages in remote areas, our medical teams work in field clinics assessing patient needs and treating acute conditions.

-ISL’s nursing teams actively participate in health clinic service, in partnership with local community agencies, in an effort provide acute care and public health education to vulnerable populations.
+ISL’s nursing programs actively participate in health clinic service in partnership with local community agencies, in an effort provide acute care and public health education to vulnerable populations.
 Our nursing program was developed to provide a learning experience that strengthens cultural competency in an ethnically diverse setting, while providing genuine service in developing communities.

 The World Health Organization has determined that lack of eye-care is one of the most crucial needs in developing countries.
 Because refractive needs and other eye problems don’t necessarily cause immediate pain, eye care is often under prioritized when resources are limited, – especially for children.
 Through ISL, thousands of the underserved have received eyewear and eye care.

-Our Sports Without Borders program unites young athletes and underprivileged children in order to promote team work, encourage athletic achievement, and inspire positive social change in the areas of education, health, and wellness.
-This program offers athletes a unique opportunity to teach skills while experiencing another culture.
+Our Sports Without Borders program unites sports enthusiasts in order to promote team work, encourage athletic achievement, and inspire positive social change in the areas of education, health, and wellness.
+This program offers a unique opportunity for cross-cultural learning.

 ISL’s veterinary teams are able to provide a variety of care ranging from public health services such as administering immunizations and facilitating spay/neuter clinics, to providing urgent veterinary care.
 From visiting farms to setting up veterinary field clinics in urban centers, our volunteers are able to gain extensive experience in a short period of time.

-Experience the laid back atmosphere of Belize, rich with Spanish and British influence, featuring attractions such as Mayan archaeological sites, the world’s second longest barrier reef, caves and rivers, while serving and learning amongst its peoples.
+Experience the laid back atmosphere of Belize, rich with Spanish and British influences, featuring attractions such as Mayan archaeological sites, the world’s second longest barrier reef, caves and rivers–all while serving and learning among its people.

-Costa Rica (“rich coast” in Spanish) is a Central American country bordered by the Pacific Ocean, the Caribbean Sea, Nicaragua and Panama.
+Costa Rica (“rich coast” in Spanish) is a Central American country bordered by the Pacific Ocean, the Caribbean Sea, and the countries of Nicaragua and Panama.
 Costa Rica has become one of the most stable, democratic, prosperous, and progressive nations in Latin America.

 Dominican Republic and Haiti, two sovereign nations with completely diverse cultural and historical identities, share a beautiful island located right in the heart of the Caribbean known as La Hispaniola.
-The spirit and charm of their people is distinguishable in their lively music and delicious cuisine, but perhaps most apparent in their warmth and hospitality.
+The spirit and charm of their people is distinguishable in their lively music and delicious cuisine, but both exhibit incredible warmth and hospitality.

 ISL’s Baja Mexico program is an on-going humanitarian project that takes place in Puerto Peñasco, situated along the beautiful Sea of Cortez.
-We work with global health agencies, local health ministries, and other NGOs to build capacity in our partner communities.
-Volunteers are able to gain valuable experience participating in community clinics and working in institutional and community health contexts.
+We work with global health agencies, local health ministries, and other NGOs in our partner communities.
+Volunteers are able to gain valuable experience participating in community clinics and/or working in institutional and community health contexts.

-Our ISL medical, dental, public health, nursing, and veterinary teams arrive in Managua for orientation and seminars in tropical medicine, taking vital signs, pharmacology, house clinic-community triage, clinic organization, and medical Spanish, as well as an overview of the history and socioeconomics of Nicaragua.
-Volunteers perform house to house public health surveys, and assist in fields clinics in underprivileged communities, based on local need at the time of the trip.
+Our ISL medical, dental, public health, nursing, and veterinary volunteers arrive in Managua for orientation and seminars in tropical medicine, taking vital signs, pharmacology, house clinic-community triage, clinic organization, and medical Spanish.
+We also present volunteers with a short overview of the history and socioeconomics of Nicaragua.
+Volunteers perform house to house public health surveys, and assist in fields clinics in underprivileged communities, based on local needs at the time of the trip.

-Situated on the isthmus connecting North and South America, Panama is the southernmost country in Central America.
-With access to two different oceans, and containing mountains, a vast rainforest, the modern metropolis of Panama City and the Panama Canal, there is a lot to do and see.
-Panama contains a rich array of cultures ranging from indigenous and Latino to peoples of African, Asian, and European descent.
+Situated on the isthmus connecting North and South America, Panama is the southernmost country of Central America.
+Panama has access to two different oceans, mountains, a vast rain forest, a modern metropolis (Panama City) and the Panama Canal–a lot to see and do!
+Panama also has a rich array of cultures ranging from indigenous and Latino to peoples of African, Asian, and European descent.

 The narrow desert belt of Peru’s Pacific coastline stretches the length of the country and harbors fishing villages, beautiful beaches, agricultural lands, and Peru’s major towns and cities.
 The amazing Andes Mountains separate the arid coastline from the lush Amazon Basin.
 The Amazon Basin is also home to millions of indigenous highland people, who speak the ancient Inca language of Quechua and live in traditional villages with steeply terraced agricultural fields and wandering herds of llamas and alpacas.